Outdated UX is suffocating employee experience strategies

 UX plays a critical role in making new systems easy to use and as such, is essential to their adoption.
 Good UX is crucial for the successful implementation of new platforms, but why is modern UX so important in EX?

-What was once the Ringo Star of the organizational tech stack – the intranet, is now the key player in the Organizational Velocity movement.
+What was once the Ringo Starr of the organizational tech stack – the intranet, is now the key player in the Organizational Velocity movement.
 Modern intranets evolved into Employee Experience Platforms (EXPs) and finding the right EXP is now top of the to-do list for every large enterprise looking to engage employees, break free from lethargy, and drive productivity.
 But, to move the needle across these areas, employees need to be actively engaged in the platform.
 This is why modern UX is so critical.
 It’s the plant filled, open office, where everything works, with contagious good energy vs. the grey-cubicle walled, instant coffee-filled, 90s strip lighting office where nothing works, and no one knows where anything is (think a SharePoint intranet).
 We know which one is going to keep talent and get good work done.

 Intranet design 101